Angelos-Dimoglis/dotfiles/README.md

 ## Programs Overview

-Checkmarks indicate if configs are included in this repo for the program list.
+Checkmarks indicate if configs are included in this repo for the program listed.

 ### General